Elon Musk lashes out at Thai cave rescuer with unfounded claim

 There is no indication that Musk's statement is true, and he provided no justification or proof to back up his claim.
 Unsworth couldn't be reached for comment.

-The experienced caver whose knowledge of the Thum Luang cave system helped pinpoint the boys location had said in an earlier interview with CNN that Musk's miniature escape pod "had absolutely no chance of working."
+The experienced caver whose knowledge of the Tham Luang cave system helped pinpoint the boys location had said in an earlier interview with CNN that Musk's miniature escape pod "had absolutely no chance of working."

 He can "stick his submarine where it hurts," Unsworth said during the interview in Thailand.